microsoft/vert-papers/papers/UniTrans/README.md

 call scripts\run_tgt.bat
 ```

-before generation the translation dataset, you need have the embeddings file and dictionaries follow with that steps.
+Before generating the translation dataset, you need to have the embeddings file and dictionaries following these steps:

 1. Translate source-language labeled data.
 2. Download [monolingual word embeddings](https://fasttext.cc/docs/en/pretrained-vectors.html) `wiki.language.vec` to `data/embedding`.
 3. Download [src-tgt test dictionaries](https://github.com/facebookresearch/MUSE) for evaluation (English to other languages) to `data/dict`.

 ## 🍯 Datasets

-We use the following widely-used benchmark datasets for experiments:
+We use the following widely-used benchmark datasets for the experiments:

 - CoNLL-2002 [Tjong Kim Sang, 2002](https://www.aclweb.org/anthology/W02-2024/) for Spanish [es] and Dutch [nl] NER;
 - CoNLL-2003 [Tjong Kim Sang and De Meulder, 2003](https://www.aclweb.org/anthology/W03-0419/) for English [en] and German [de] NER;